- Mar 23 2023 - Apr 21 2023

 Vaccine and Ramadan

 Religiously speaking, there should be no issues of receiving vaccine during the month of Ramadan, however, we understand that some people may be hesitant in taking vaccine.
-Patients can be told that the Idriss Mosque is doing a vaccination series, and the second dose will be right in the middle of Ramadan.
+Patients can be told that the Idriss Mosque has done a vaccination series, and the second dose was scheduled right in the middle of Ramadan.
 The Imam states they would not have done this if it were an issue.
 Concerned patients can be referred to Dr. Hisham Farajallah of Idriss Mosque to discuss: firstname.lastname@example.org.

 Muslim Religious Observances and Diabetes

 Diabetes and Ramadan Practical Guidelines

 Diabetes during Ramadan: Patient Handout from Wellshare International

 Ramadan: Information for Health Care Providers from the International Diabetes Federation

 A Provider’s Guide to Communicating with Diabetic and pre-Diabetic Somali Patients from Wellshare International

 What Providers Need to Know about Ramadan: presentation by Dr. Ahmed Ali, Somali Health Board

 Photo by Chaoyue 超越 PAN 潘 (cc license)